-Salt, volcanics, carbonates and chalk in the overburden are known challenges which can impede seismic penetration to negatively affect both image quality and exploration success.
+Salt, volcanics, carbonates, and chalk in the overburden are known challenges that can impede seismic penetration to negatively affect both image quality and exploration success.
 Adding additional angles of illumination can help to get around these obstacles.

 - Improved signal penetration

 - Increased illumination from more azimuths

 - Cleaner data with better attenuation of complex noise

 Wide-azimuth (WAZ) surveys acquire an expanded range of azimuths by using additional recording and/or source vessels.